Pruthvik-Reddy/Distributed_KV_store/Implementation_details.md

         Then, tell the Raft node to connect to its peers.

         Finally, start the Raft node's main logic (the election timers).

+Step 5 : Integrating RAFT with Key-Value Store

+    When the client sends a PUT / DELETE request to any node, it should be redirected to the leader who processes that request. ( the follower nodes should forward it to leader)

+    The leader then should make an entry of it in log file.
+From the RAFT log file, the other followers implement it.

+    We are focusing on Strong consistency here, so initially the reads are served by leader only.

+    The leader responds to the client only after the operation has been committed by Raft and applied to LevelDB database.

+Running :
+    - Initialize 3 nodes as RAFT nodes and then use another CLI to run as client and make requests.

+    If you make a put request, I should be able to see the logs in CLI.